jwaliszko/ExpressiveAnnotations/README.md

 #####Implementation:

-Implementation core is based on logical expressions parser, which runs on the following grammar:
+Implementation core is based on top-down recursive descent logical expressions parser, with a single token of lookahead (LL(1)), which runs on the following EBNF-like grammar:

 ```
 expression => or-exp
 or-exp     => and-exp [ "||" or-exp ]
 and-exp    => not-exp [ "&&" and-exp ]
-not-exp    => [ "!" ] rel-exp
+not-exp    => rel-exp | "!" not-exp
-rel-exp    => val [ rel-op val ]
+rel-exp    => add-exp [ rel-op add-exp ]
+add-exp    => mul-exp add-exp'
+add-exp'   => "+" add-exp | "-" add-exp
+mul-exp    => val mul-exp'
+mul-exp'   => "*" mul-exp | "/" mul-exp
 rel-op     => "==" | "!=" | ">" | ">=" | "<" | "<="
 val        => "null" | int | float | bool | string | func | "(" or-exp ")"
 ```

+Terminals are expressed in quotes.
+Each nonterminal is defined by a rule in the grammar, except for int, float, bool, string, func, which are assumed to be implicitly defined.

 func can be an enum value as well as property, field or function name.

-Provided expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx).
-A delegate containing the compiled version of the lambda expression described by produced expression tree is then executed for given model object.
-As a result of expression evaluation, boolean flag is returned.
+Provided expression string is parsed and converted into [expression tree](http://msdn.microsoft.com/en-us/library/bb397951.aspx) structure.
+A delegate containing compiled version of the lambda expression described by produced expression tree is returned as a result of the parser job.
+Such delegate is then invoked for specified model object.
+As a result of expression evaluation, boolean flag is returned, indicating that expression is true or false.

 When working with ASP.NET MVC stack, client side mechanism is additionally available.
 Client receives unchanged expression string from server.
 Such an expression is then evaluated using build-in [eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) within the context of model object.
 Such a model, analogously to the server side one, is basically deserialized DOM form (with some type-safety assurances and registered toolchain methods).